Transfer Matrix and Lattice Dilatation Operator for High-Quality Fixed Points in Tensor Network Renormalization Group: Conclusions and outlook

+\begin{itemize} \item We found that the LDO method works better than the "narrow" TM method, where TM is built from up to $r=2$ approximate critical tensors.
+However, wider TM methods, from $r=4$ tensors, matched the LDO accuracy.
+This was achieved with comparable computational resources and algorithmic scaling with the bond dimension: $\chi^8$ for LDO and the "direct" variant of the $r=4$ TM method, and somewhat faster $\chi^7$ for the "crossed" TM.

-Our numerical findings can be summarized as follows: \begin{itemize} \item We found that both methods work very well, with the LDO method outperforming the TM, especially for operators of high scaling dimensions.
-It would be interesting to understand better why this is the case.
-One possible explanation, discussed in \cref{sec:DSO-numerics}, is that the LDO controls power-like effects in correlators while the TM controls exponentially small effects in the partition function, the latter being more fragile in the presence of numerical errors. \item We compared the accuracy of the LDO method and the TM method applying them to both the approximate fixed point of the non-rotating RG map, known to $\delta \sim 5\times 10^{-5}$ accuracy by the shooting method, and to the approximate fixed point of the rotating RG map, known to $\delta \sim 10^{-9}$ accuracy thanks to the Newton method.
-Although the latter fixed point is known to much better accuracy, our numerical results in \cref{tab:TMerrors} and \cref{tab:LDOerrors} show essentially the same accuracy for the two cases.
-This indicates that the residual error in CFT scaling dimensions is, in these cases, dominated by the truncation effects due to working at a finite bond dimension $\chi=30$. \item We compared the accuracy of the LDO method applied to two approximations of the fixed point tensors of the rotating RG map of different quality.
-When we applied the LDO method to a poorly approximated fixed point found by shooting, with an accuracy of $\delta \sim 3\times 10^{-3}$, we observed a noticeable reduction in the accuracy of low-lying CFT scaling dimensions with respect to that obtained from the Newton-method fixed point tensor.
-In a similar experiment with the TM method, no such effect was observed, which shows that the TM method is more robust to errors in the fixed point tensor approximation. \end{itemize}
+\item We studied the effect of the accuracy of the approximate fixed point on the accuracy of the numerical CFT scaling dimensions.
+We compared the approximate fixed point of the non-rotating RG map obtained by the shooting method (known to $\delta \sim 5\times 10^{-5}$ accuracy) with the approximate fixed point of the rotating RG map obtained by the Newton method (known to $\delta \sim 10^{-9}$ accuracy).
+Although the latter fixed point is known to much better accuracy, our numerical results in \cref{tab:TMerrorsr4} and \cref{tab:LDOerrors} show essentially the same accuracy for both the LDO method and the TM method.
+To further study the effect of the accuracy of the approximate fixed point, we compared the rotating map with a relatively poor approximate fixed point obtained by shooting with an accuracy $\delta \sim 3\times 10^{-3}$ and the highly accurate approximate fixed point obtained by the Newton method.
+We observed a noticeable reduction in the accuracy of low-lying CFT scaling dimensions when the poor approximate fixed point was used.
+The LDO method showed a slightly greater sensitivity to the fixed point accuracy in this experiment.